jordanrogus/sn-tmf-payload-generator/README.md

 # sn-tmf-payload-generator

-Problem to Solve
 The implementation of SN Telco products that utilize TMF APIs may face delays due to the requirement of setting up and configuring upstream systems (i.e., CPQs) to send TMF-compliant payloads for initiating SN processes.
 In practice, SN development teams often spend significant amounts of time creating mock payloads that adhere to TMF specifications, allowing them to begin SN development.
 However, the TMF Mock Payload Generator utility simplifies this process, facilitating faster delivery and the ability to provide development teams with a greater amount of test data in a shorter timeframe.
 Furthermore, this utility supports bulk submission of TMF APIs, enabling efficient performance testing.

 Version History
-v1.0.0 - July 2023 - Initial release with TMF622 POST compatability
+- v1.0.0 - July 2023 - Initial release with TMF622 POST compatability

 Features
 1. TMF622 (Product Order) POST compatibility for generating mock payloads from a ServiceNow modelled Product Offering using no-code interfaces.